Government Vellore Medical College

 Government Vellore Medical College (GVMC) or Government Vellore Medical College Hospital (GVMCH) is a Medical Council of India (MCI) recognised medical college located at Adukkamparai, Vellore city in Tamil Nadu.
 It is about 8 km from Vellore Town Bus Terminus.
-Established in 2005, it is a relatively new medical college in Tamil Nadu offering an MCI recognised Bachelor of Medicine, Bachelor of Surgery (MBBS), General Medicine MD, and General Surgery MS courses., MS Obstetrics and Gynaecology, MD Anaesthesiology, MD Pediatrics.
+Established in 2005, it is a relatively new medical college in Tamil Nadu offering an MCI recognised Bachelor of Medicine, Bachelor of Surgery (MBBS), MD in General Medicine/ Anesthesiology /Emergency Medicine/ Dermatology/ Pediatrics and MS- General Surgery/ ENT/ Ophthalmology/ Orthopedics / obstetrics and gynaecology and Mch - Neurosurgery (3 years).

 History

 The hospital site had previously hosted a tuberculosis sanatorium, when plans for starting the college began in 1997.
 The college began admitting students in 2005.
 The medical college is affiliated to the Tamil Nadu Dr. M.G.R.
 Medical University.

 Admissions

 Every year, students are admitted through a counselling process conducted by The Directorate of Medical Education, Tamil Nadu.
 Total number of students admitted per year are 100, with 15% of seats reserved for admissions through all India quota.